 For all our adventuresses, find your perfect trip with WAT!
-Women's Adventure Travels is a boutique travel company that specializes in small, well-curated, and customized tours for women.
-Founded by Karen Loftus, an award-winning feminist playwright, performer, storyteller, healing artist, and a savvy traveler, WAT offers trips that have an empowering and fierce feminine thread throughout.
+Women's Adventure Travels a boutique travel company specializing in small, well-curated, and customized tours for women.
+Founded by Karen Loftus, an award-winning feminist playwright, performer, storyteller, healing artist, and savvy traveler, WAT offers trips that have an empowering and fierce feminine thread throughout.
 If you want your journeys to be extraordinary, meaningful, and transformative, travel with WAT, we got you!

 I encourage you to keep believing in a future where women entrepreneurs have the same opportunities and economic potential as their male counterparts.
-By supporting women-owned businesses like WAT and the many mentioned above, you are supporting sustainable economic growth, investing in female empowerment, and pushing for gender equality in business and the workplace.
+By supporting women-owned businesses like WAT and the many mentioned above, you support sustainable economic growth, invest in female empowerment, and push for gender equality in business and the workplace.
 To all the strong women and girl bosses out there and those on the rise, Happy Women's Equality Day, today and every day!

 Written by Aria Young